Skip Top Navigation Bar

 Scenario 2

 Perhaps this same rewards app wants to record the user’s birthday to give them a free cookie every year around their birthday.
-After obtaining the String representation of their birthday, which is April 19, 2006, entered as 2006-04-19, we can use the static method parse to create a LocalDate object for their birthday.
+After obtaining the String representation of their birthday, which is April 19, 2006, entered as 2006-04-19, we can use the class method parse to create a LocalDate object for their birthday.

 Scenario 3